 IKO shingles have features that some home inspectors applaud.
 These include:

-Standard wind ratings: 3-tab IKO Marathon shingles are rated for 60 MPH.
-All others are rated for 110 MPH (ASTM D3018 Class F), a rating that increases to 130 MPH with enhanced installation.
+Standard wind ratings: 3-tab IKO Marathon AR shingles are rated for 60 MPH.
+Most others are rated for 110 MPH (ASTM D3018 Class F), a rating that increases to 130 MPH with enhanced installation.
+The company’s Dynasty® and Nordic™ performance shingles have a standard wind rating of 130 MPH.

-Impact resistance: IKO Cambridge IR are the brand’s impact-resistant shingles.
-They have a Class 4 Impact Resistance rating, which means they weren’t damaged in lab tests by a 1.25” diameter steel ball dropped twice onto the same spot from 12 feet.
+IKO Nordic™ shingles have a Class 4 Impact Resistance rating, which means they weren’t damaged in lab tests by a 2” diameter ice ball propelled by an air cannon twice onto the same spot at a velocity designed to simulate the force from a similar sized hailstone.
 The downside is that this is the brand’s only option.

 Class A fire rating: Class A or 1 is the top rating for resistance to fire spread.
 All IKO lines have a Class A rating.

-Algae resistance: All but Marathon and Cambridge Cool Colors have algae-resistant granules.
+Algae resistance: All lines have shingles with algae-resistant granules, although selection is limited in the Cambridge Cool Colors lineup.
 Those with algae resistance are warranted against staining for 5 years (Marathon AR) or 10 years (all other lines).

 These ratings are not extraordinary.
 But they show that IKO shingles perform up to the highest industry standards.